|

 blossomed into manhood that God ordered Abraham to offer him up as a

-did not come from within Abraham, it was not suggested by the human
+command did not come from within Abraham, it was not suggested by the human sacrifices

 proving Abraham's faith!
 The